-Time periods for complaints/protests start from the publication of official scores.
-Official scores automatically become final after all relevant time periods have expired.
+OFFICIAL Time periods for complaints/protests start from the publication of official scores.
+FINAL Official scores automatically become final after all relevant time periods have expired.
 The Jury may require a correction of the results and/or penalties prior to approving and signing the final scores.

-- 14. 3.4 Total score sheets shall include:

-- a) Event name

-- b) For each competitor, his: rank, competition number and name, total score and task scores

-- c) Task checksums

-- 14. 3.5 Total scores are for information only and will not carry a signature.
+- 14. 3.4 Total score sheets shall include: - a) Event name - b) For each competitor, their: rank, competition number and name, total score, and task scores c) Task checksums - 14.
+3.5 Total scores are for information only and will not carry a signature.

-14.4 RANKING ORDER
+14. 4 RANKING ORDER

 - 14. 4.1 Competitors will be ranked in order of performance according to the rules for each task, after adjustment for any penalties.
 Competitors will be ranked in the following groups for each task: - GROUP A Competitors whose results have been measured or have been assessed under the rule for lost markers. - GROUP B Competitors flying the task, but not achieving a result.
-They will be scored equally using Formula Three, or share equally the remaining points using Formula Two, whichever is the higher. - GROUP C Competitors not making a valid launch or disqualified in the event, all scoring zero points. - 14.
-4.2 After calculating the points score with the applicable formula, any penalty points will be subtracted to obtain the competitors final task score.
+They will be scored equally using Formula Three, or share equally the remaining points using Formula Two, whichever is the higher. - Group C Competitors not making a valid launch or disqualified in the event, will not be ranked in all tasks of that flight. - 14.
+4.2 After calculating the points score with the applicable formula, any penalty points will be subtracted to obtain the competitor's final task score.
 The competitor's final task scores will be ranked again before being published.